Canada Economy Posts Record Plunge, Falling 38.7% In Q2 - UrduPoint

 Canada's economy shrank at a record annualized pace of 38.7 percent in the second quarter as a nationwide pandemic lockdown closed businesses and curtailed spending, the government statistical agency said Friday

-Declines were recorded across the board including in consumer spending, business investment, trade and tourism -- in line with analyst forecasts.
+Declines were recorded across the board including in consumer spending, business investment, trade and tourism -- in line with analyst forecasts, following an 8.2 percent contraction of Canada's gross domestic product (GDP) in the first quarter.

+But there was also a bright spot in the data: the final month of the quarter saw an uptick, with June GDP rising 6.5 percent, and preliminary data for July suggesting the worst is over.

+"It was a quarter to forget for Canada's economy," commented CIBC analyst Royce Mendes in a research note.